sidechained/Dekrispator_v2/README_sawSynth.md

 ![SawSynth Prototype](Resources/SawSynth.jpeg)

 The project was coded using the dedicated synthesis programming language [Faust](https://faust.grame.fr), with the aim being to enable synthesiser designs to be prototyped interactively in the browser, then uploaded to the board.
-The code for the whole project can be found [here](https://github.com/sidechained/Faust2STMSynth) and is a fork of the excellent [Dekrispator](https://github.com/MrBlueXav/Dekrispator_v2) synthesiser project, using their drivers as a template.
+The code for the whole project can be found at [https://github.com/sidechained/Faust2STMSynth](https://github.com/sidechained/Faust2STMSynth) and is a fork of the excellent [Dekrispator](https://github.com/MrBlueXav/Dekrispator_v2) synthesiser project, using their drivers as a template.
 The [STM32F4-Synth](https://github.com/pierstitus/STM32F4-Synth) project was also very helpful.

 # Getting Connected